567-labs/fastllm/docs/embedding.md

 ### Stubs

-A Stub is the most basic concept in Modal.
+A Stub is the most basic concept in Modal — it's a description of how to create a Modal application.
 We can declare it using just 2 lines of code.

 ```python
 import modal